What Difference Has RSP Made in Central Appalachia?

 The Value of RSP’s Work in Central Appalachia

-Over the last 7 years, RSP has played a critical role in Central Appalachia by delivering a high quality set of services that the region needs.
+Since 2009, RSP has played a critical role in Central Appalachia by delivering a high quality set of services that the region needs.
 One interviewee described RSP as “a terribly important enterprise in the region.”
 Another suggested that “a measure of its value and impact is how embedded it is in the region’s community and economic development infrastructure.”

 RSP has contributed to the success of existing collaborative networks, strengthened organizations, increased the level of cross-sector collaboration, and created a movement around the economic transition.
 RSP’s impact is most evident is in the success of existing collaborative networks including the Appalachia Funders Network (AFN) and the Central Appalachian Network (CAN).
 Speaking to the success of the AFN, one interviewee expressed that “[they] don’t believe AFN could have gotten where we have gotten or done what [they] have been able to do without the solid backbone support from RSP.”
 Similarly, “for an organization that has been around for a very long time, [CAN] is a stronger organization…they have a stronger governing structure and a stronger voice.
 They were important in the region before but RSP’s backbone support has been really critical.”